Ahmed-S7/Social-Distribution/README.md

 Note: One contributor has been removed as a contributor with their written consent.
 Their code remains cited where used.

 This project was completed as part of CMPUT404 at the University of Alberta.
-You can find the full API documentation in the project Wiki.
+You can find the full API documentation in the [project Wiki](https://github.com/Ahmed-S7/Social-Distribution/wiki)